 Employment Support Team

-Our Employment Support team consists of two Full-time Employment Support Co-ordinators, who work with people to find the right paid employment opportunity for them.
+Our Employment Support team consists of three Employment Support Co-ordinators, who work with people to find the right paid employment opportunity for them.

 Board of Trustees